Definite fillings of lens spaces: Topology and the proof of Theorem

 An \emph{integral lattice} is a pair $(L, Q_L)$, where $L$ is a free abelian group and $Q_L : L \times L \rightarrow \Z$ is a symmetric bilinear pairing.
 A \emph{map of lattices} is a linear map

 preserving the bilinear pairings.
-In particular, the intersection form of a compact oriented 4-manifold $X$ defines an integral lattice $(H_2(X)/ \tors , Q_X)$.
-We will often refer to this lattice as just $Q_X$.
+In particular, the intersection form of a compact oriented 4-manifold $X$ defines a lattice $(H_2(X)/ \tors , Q_X)$, which we will often refer to as just $Q_X$.

-Recall that any connected sum of lens spaces $L=\Lsum$ bounds the boundary connected sum of a canonical plumbings $X=\Xsum$.
-The intersection form of $X$ will be discussed in further detail in Section~\ref{sec:lattice_analysis}.
-However, for the purposes of this section the following lemma contains all the necessary properties.
-The lemma is well-known, although we give a proof for completeness later (see Lemma~\ref{lem:def_calc}).
+Recall that any connected sum of lens spaces $L=\Lsum$ bounds the boundary connected sum of canonical plumbings $X=\Xsum$.
+The intersection form of $X$ will be discussed in further detail in Section~\ref{Section:preliminaries}.
+However, for the purposes of this section the following well-known lemma contains all the necessary properties that we need for this section.
+Its proof makes use of a stronger statement (Lemma~\ref{lem:def_calc}) that will be proven later.

-\begin{lem} If $X=\Xsum$ is the boundary connect sum of canonical plumbings, then for any $x\in H_2(X)$ with $x\neq 0$, we have $Q_X(x,x)\leq -2$.
-In particular, $X$ is negative-definite and the intersection form does not contain any elements with $Q_X(x,x)=-1$. \end{lem}
+\begin{lem} If $X=\Xsum$ is the boundary connected sum of canonical plumbings, then for any $x\in H_2(X)$ with $x\neq 0$, we have $Q_X(x,x)\leq -2$.
+In particular, $X$ is negative-definite and the intersection form does not contain any elements with $Q_X(x,x)=-1$. \end{lem} \begin{proof} The intersection form of $-X$, that is, $X$ with the opposite orientation, is isomorphic to a lattice associated to a weighted plumbing graph in which every vertex has weight greater than or equal to two.
+Lemma~\ref{lem:def_calc} applied to such a plumbing graph shows that $Q_{-X}(x,x)=-Q_X(x,x)\geq 2$ for every nonzero $x\in H_2(X)$. \end{proof}